Sheryl T. Friedrichs

 Attorney and Counselor at Law

-Sheryl has been practicing law since 1998 and currently limits her practice to family law, representing clients in Wake and Franklin Counties.
+Sheryl has been practicing law since 1998 and currently limits her practice to family law.
 Although she routinely represents clients in court, she encourages all clients to seek out-of-court solutions to their conflict and to litigate only as a last resort.

 Collaborative law, the new approach to conflict resolution, provides a private forum that is considerably quicker and generally less expensive then litigation.
 Collaborative law can be especially attractive for non-traditional families.
 When unmarried couples separate, property division and spousal support laws do not apply, and those couples do not have access to the courts in the way a married couple would have.